 Kalmiya from North America on February 01, 2014:

 What great suggestions.
 Our young male cat has started to spray indoors now and I've been using vinegar to clean/distract but will add rosemary and lavender essential oils into my vinegar spray cleaner to see if this will be a greater deterrent.

 GardenExpert999 (author) from Scotland on July 03, 2013:

 If it is baby birds you are worried about, I would honestly forget about plants and install an electronic cat scarer.

-Mel Carriere from San Diego California on July 01, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 01, 2013:

 This is a timely hub and very useful, because some of our neighbors' cats have been trying to eat the house wrens that nest in our yard every year.
 Which of these plants, do you think, is most effective for the Southern California area?
 Thanks for the great information.